Kitchen sink realism: 1950s to 1960s

 This was all part of the British New Wave—a transposition of the concurrent nouvelle vague film movement in France, some of whose works, such as The 400 Blows of 1959, also emphasised the lives of the urban proletariat.
-British filmmakers such as Tony Richardson and Lindsay Anderson (see also Free Cinema) channelled their vitriolic anger into film making.
+British filmmakers such as Tony Richardson and Lindsay Anderson (see also Free Cinema) channelled their vitriolic anger into filmmaking.
 Confrontational films such as Saturday Night and Sunday Morning (1960) and A Taste of Honey (1961) were noteworthy movies in the genre.
 Saturday Night and Sunday Morning is about a young machinist who spends his wages at weekends on drinking and having a good time, until his affair with a married woman leads to her getting pregnant and him being beaten by her husband's cousins to the point of hospitalisation.
-A Taste of Honey is about a 16-year old schoolgirl with an abusive, alcoholic mother.
+A Taste of Honey is about a 16-year-old schoolgirl with an abusive, alcoholic mother.
 The schoolgirl starts a relationship with a black sailor and gets pregnant.
 After the sailor leaves on his ship, Jo moves in with a homosexual acquaintance who assumes the role of surrogate father.
-A Taste of Honey raises the issues of class, race, gender and sexual orientation.
+A Taste of Honey raises the issues of class, race, gender, and sexual orientation.

-Later, as many of these writers and directors diversified, kitchen sink realism was taken up by television directors who produced television plays.
+Later, as many of these writers and directors diversified, kitchen sink realism was adopted by television directors producing television plays.
 The single play was then a staple of the medium, and Armchair Theatre (1956–68), produced by the ITV contractor ABC, The Wednesday Play (1964–70) and Play for Today (1970–84), both BBC series, contained many works of this kind.
-Jeremy Sandford's television play Cathy Come Home (1966, directed by Ken Loach for The Wednesday Play slot) for instance, addressed the issue of homelessness.
+Jeremy Sandford's television play Cathy Come Home (1966, directed by Ken Loach for The Wednesday Play slot), for instance, addressed homelessness.

-Kitchen sink realism was used in the novels of Stan Barstow, John Braine, Alan Sillitoe and others.
+Kitchen sink realism was used in the novels of Stan Barstow, John Braine, Alan Sillitoe, and others.